Fully Hyperbolic Convolutional Neural Networks for Computer Vision: Proofs

 which gives the final formula:

-Comparing Eq. \ref{eq:stdDistHyp} to the formula of \citet{cho-et-al-2019} shows that the distance formula of hyperplanes in the unit Lorentz model can be extended easily to the general case by inserting the curvature parameter $K$ at two places.
+Comparing Eq. \ref{eq:stdDistHyp} to the equation of \citet{cho-et-al-2019} shows that the distance formula for hyperplanes in the unit Lorentz model can be extended easily to the general case by inserting the curvature parameter $K$ at two places.

 Finally, defining $\vect{w}$ with the aforementioned reparameterization

 and solving the inner products, gives our final distance formula